Introduction

 Training Crew with Quick Onsite Tests

-This isn’t just about mixing; it’s also about laying the tile correctly based on your thinset consistency.
-Make sure everyone knows how to spread the thinset evenly and lay tiles without leaving gaps or causing lippage issues.
-Quick tests keep your crew sharp and ensure a professional finish.
+This training isn’t limited to mixing; it also covers proper tile laying based on thinset consistency.
+Ensure everyone knows how to spread the thinset evenly and lay tiles without gaps or lippage issues.
+Quick tests keep your crew proficient and ensure high-quality results.

 Next Steps: From Testing to Installation

-Next steps turn your passed test mixes into formal, repeatable specs that you can actually follow on any job site.
-That means target slump, water-cement ratio, aggregate size and admixtures are set, along with performance criteria for ridge definition and wet-out, so field results stay consistent.
-You also set up a clear documentation workflow with mix IDs, environmental notes, batch logs, test results, and an archiving system, plus installation SOPs that cover substrate prep, mixing timing, and trowel technique to preserve ridges while getting proper wet-out, and a training and QA plan to keep crews sharp.
+After successful consistency tests, translate your findings into practical, reproducible specifications for any job site.
+Define target slump, water-cement ratio, aggregate size, and admixtures, along with performance criteria for ridge definition and wet-out.
+Establish a clear documentation workflow including mix IDs, environmental notes, batch logs, test results, archiving system, and installation SOPs covering substrate prep, mixing timing, trowel technique, and crew training.

 Integrating Test Results into Quality Control